danielrosehilljlm/UbuntuBugResolution/README.md

-# UbuntuBugResolution
+# Ubuntu Bug Resolution

-Documentation to resolve Ubuntu bugs as I encounter them
+Miscelleous fixes for bugs in Ubuntu as I discover them.
+Documented in simple markdown.